Skip to Content

 Things that cause compost bins to attract unwanted pests

 Due to the variety of potential pests, it is essential to understand which variables are related to the specific bug, insect, or animal in the compost bin.
-This information will hopefully help you to avoid creating these conditions by following specific rules when composting.
+This information will hopefully help you to avoid creating these conditions by following particular rules when composting.

 The odor from the food scraps within the compost bin attracts the pests